imagej/imagej.github.io/pages/Particle_Analysis.md

 as recorded by video imaging in cell biology.
 The algorithm is decsribed in Sbalzarini and Koumoutsakos (2005\[1\]).

-**TrackMate** Use the menu command .
+**TrackMate** Use the menu command {% include bc content="Plugins |
+Tracking | TrackMate" %}.
 This plugin allows you to perform single particle tracking of spot-like structures.
 For more in-depth information, see the [TrackMate tutorial and explanation](TrackMate "wikilink").

-**Manual Tracking** Use the menu command .
-This tool allows you to keep track of the movement of a cell.
+**Manual Tracking** Use the menu command {% include bc content="Plugins
+| Tracking | Manual Tracking" %}.
+This tool allows you to keep track of
+the movement of a cell.

 [Category:Cookbook](Category:Cookbook "wikilink")
 [Category:Tutorials](Category:Tutorials "wikilink")